2 posts tagged with "quota"

 HPC Staff Scientist

-Hello HYAK Users,
+Hello Hyak Users,

 It has come to our attention that the default configuration of Miniconda and conda environments in the user's home directory leads to hitting storage limitations and the dreaded error Disk quota exceeded.
 We thought we would take some time to guide users in configuring their conda environment directories and package caches to avoid this error and proceed with their research computing.